-If you’re categorizing anlike any other typical vehicle, you’re mistaken.
-An isn’t just a car; it’s an entire experience.
-A perfect amalgamation of an automobile and a house, an gives you the perfect opportunity to go anywhere where the road follows.
+If you’re categorizing an RV like any other typical vehicle, you’re mistaken.
+An RV isn’t just a car; it’s an entire experience.
+A perfect amalgamation of an automobile and a house, an RV gives you the perfect opportunity to go anywhere where the road follows.

-While many store and prep your RV properly to ensure it doesn’t create any issues if you want to get going again.
-Treating your properly during this downtime will ensure it returns the favor when you’re ready to hit the road again.enthusiasts would simply love to be on the road as long as they can, sometimes life catches up to you, and you have other commitments to cater to.
-In these cases, an just sits still.
-During this time, it’s crucial to
+While many RV enthusiasts would simply love to be on the road as long as they can, sometimes life catches up to you, and you have other commitments to cater to.
+In these cases, an RV just sits still.
+During this time, it’s crucial to store and prep your RV properly to ensure it doesn’t create any issues if you want to get going again.
+Treating your RV properly during this downtime will ensure it returns the favor when you’re ready to hit the road again.

 This article is a guest post from Linda Verde.
 Linda is a content specialist and editor at AvocadoPesto, where she specializes in healthy living and health cooking.
 She is also a world traveler and has visited over 60 countries.

 To maximize your RV’s protection, you should keep it under a cover to protect it from sun damage, moisture infiltration, rust, weakening of seals, damage from snow accumulation, caulking, and theft.